retooth2/xenharmlib/doc/multigen_tunings.rst

    )

-Even EDO tunings can be constructed by custom multi-generator tunings, e.g. a unnecessarily complicated way to construct 31-EDO is this:
+Even EDO tunings can be constructed by custom multi-generator tunings, e.g., an unnecessarily complicated way to construct 31-EDO is this:

 .. testcode::